Electrochemical Cell Types

 The electrodes are placed in two different containers which contain different electrolytes connected by a salt bridge. | Both electrodes are placed in a single container that contains a single electrolyte in the form of a solution or molten state. |

-The anode acts as a negative charge electrode and the cathode acts as a positively charged electrode in the galvanic cell. | The anode acts as a positive charge electrode and the cathode acts as a negatively charged electrode in the electrolytic cell. |
+The anode acts as a negative charge electrode and the cathode acts as a positively charged electrode in the galvanic cell. | Similarly, the anode acts as a positive charge electrode and the cathode acts as a negatively charged electrode in the electrolytic cell. |

 The two electrodes are of different materials. | The two electrodes are of the same or different materials. |

+An electrode where oxidation occurs is called the anode and the electrode where reduction occurs is called the cathode.
 An equation that describes the reaction at a single electrode of an electrochemical cell is called a half-cell reaction.
-An electrode and the surrounding solution in the electrode components are called a half cell.
+Therefore, an electrode and the surrounding solution in the electrode components are called a half cell.

 In the Daniell cell, the zinc electrode is the anode, and the copper electrode is the cathode.
 In the outer circuit, the electron flow occurs from zinc to copper.